nextgenusfs/amptk/docs/index.rst

 	conda activate amptk
 	conda install amptk

-	#to run amptk, activate the environment
-	source activate amptk

 You can install the python portion of AMPtk with pip, to use DADA2 or the amptk stats script will need to install R dependencies.